 Other engagements include the Countess (Le Nozze di Figaro) with the Centre for Opera Studies in Sulmona Italy, and the title role in The Cunning Little Vixen at the Banff Centre.

 On the concert stage, she has performed Mahler's Symphony No. 8 for the Brott Festival and Brahms' Requiem for the Winnipeg Symphony and Kitchener Waterloo's Grand Philharmonic Choir.
-Ms. Allison has also appeared on the concert stage in such works as Handel's Messiah, Haydn's Die Schöpfung, Dvoøàk's Te Deum and Vivaldi's Gloria.
+Ms. Allison has also appeared on the concert stage in such works as Handel's Messiah, Haydn's Die Schöpfung, Dvoøàk's Te Deum , Vivaldi's Gloria, and Mozart's Requiem.

 Betty represented Canada in the Stella Maris Vocal Competition, and she was a regional finalist at the Metropolitan Opera National Council Auditions in Pittsburgh, a Silver Medal winner in the Czech Slovak International Competition, received the Grand Prize at the Ottawa Choral Society New Discovery and West Palm Beach Opera competitions and is a laureate of Jeunes Ambassadeurs Lyriques.